-The appearance of the text or cursor for your receiver's on-screen menus may vary slightly from the illustrations in this manual.
+The appearance of the text and cursor in your receiver's on-screen menus may vary slightly from the illustrations in this manual.
 Whether the text appears in all uppercase or upper- and lowercase characters, performance and operation remain the same.